 The department of Systems Enabling Technologies (SET) investigates key technologies for current and future space missions in science and Earth observation and examines and evaluates missions on system and subsystem level.

 One focus of the activities of the department is optical metrology.
 This specifically relates to special assembly-integration technologies required for future operation of the optical instruments in space.
 This includes, for example, the design, implementation and verification of highly stable optical clocks and laser sensors for measuring distance and angle variations between distant satellites.
-As part of the GRACE (Gravity Recovery and Climate Experiment) follow-on mission, due to be launched in 2017, the SET department is responsible for the Optical Ground Support Equipment (OGSE), which supports the integration of the laser ranging instrument and tests the performance in distance measurement.
+As part of the GRACE (Gravity Recovery and Climate Experiment) follow-on mission, launched in 2018, the SET department was responsible for the Optical Ground Support Equipment (OGSE), which supports the integration of the laser ranging instrument and tests the performance in distance measurement.
+Within the project ADVANTAGE (Advanced Technologies for Navigation and Geodesy) optical clock technology is investigated with respect to application within future satellite navigation systems.

-In addition, the department also thermally characterises highly stable materials and carries out experiments and simulations to study specific thrusters with extremely low propulsion.
+In addition, the department also thermally characterises highly stable materials.
 Systems Engineering is used to evaluate future science missions, in particular with regard to feasibility and phase A studies.
 Focus here is placed on missions that test fundamental physics, such as the special or general theory of relativity.

 The projects mentioned are carried out in close collaboration with the Centre of Applied Space Technology and Microgravity (ZARM) at the University of Bremen and Airbus Defence and Space (Friedrichshafen), and also in part with the University of Applied Sciences Konstanz (HTWG), Leibniz-University Hannover and Humboldt-University Berlin.